 We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 • Feedback from customers after they’ve received a service from us – our ‘experience surveys’.
 We report on these every three months.
-Our Customer Standards Group helped us to develop these surveys.
+Customers helped us to develop these surveys.

 • Tenant Satisfaction Measures (TSM).
 This is a regulatory requirement and combines annual performance information and the results of our annual perception survey.